abichat/abichat.github.io/README.md

 ## Simulation of Brownian Motion

-This is a <a href="https://abichat.shinyapps.io/BrownianMotion/" target="_blank">shiny app</a> which simulates a Brownian Motion.
+This <a href="https://abichat.shinyapps.io/BrownianMotion/" target="_blank">shiny app</a> simulates a Brownian Motion.

 <br>